Lee Hughes: Later career

-In September 2015, Hughes signed for Worcester City on non-contract terms, who played at Aggborough, the home of Kidderminster Harriers where he started his career.
+In September 2015, Hughes signed for Worcester City on non-contract terms, who played at Aggborough, the home of Kidderminster Harriers, where he started his career.
 He scored 19 goals in 29 appearances in the 2015–16 campaign.
 In February 2017, he applied to succeed Carl Heeley as manager.
 However, he instead left the financially troubled club and moved on to National League North rivals AFC Telford United.

-In March 2018, Hughes signed for Northern Premier League Premier Division side Halesowen Town as a player.
+In March 2018, Hughes signed as a player for Northern Premier League Premier Division side Halesowen Town.
 The "Yeltz" ended the 2017–18 season in 23rd-place, before being relegated out of the Southern League Premier Division Central at the end of the 2018–19 campaign.
 He left Halesowen in August 2019, after losing his place in the starting eleven.
-Later that month he joined league rivals Mickleover Sports, where he made nineteen league appearances and scored six goals, and then Grantham Town in January 2020, where he scored once in six league appearances.
+Later that month he joined league rivals Mickleover Sports, where he made 19 league appearances and scored six goals, and then Grantham Town in January 2020, where he scored once in six league appearances.

 He was reported to have been a target for Nuneaton Borough just before the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged, due to the COVID-19 pandemic in England.
 Hughes also ended up signing with Nuneaton in March 2020, before he announced his retirement a month later, at the age of 43.
 In October 2021, having made one scoring appearance for Cradley Town, Hughes appeared on the team-list for Stourport Swifts.
 He remained with the club until the end of the 2021–22 season, scoring four goals in 19 league appearances.